-public policy committee charter
+public policy and sustainability committee charter

 - To perform such other duties and responsibilities enumerated in and consistent with this Charter.

 The Committee shall comprise of not fewer than three members of the Board of Directors, as shall be determined from time to time by the Board of Directors based on recommendations, if any, from the Board Nominating and Governance Committee.

 The members of the Committee shall be appointed by the Board of Directors upon the recommendation of the Board Nominating and Governance Committee.